nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Showing the tasks of an exam
 Shows all tasks linked to the specified exam according to the index given.

-Format: `e showt`
+Format: `e showt INDEX`
-* Shows all tasks that are linked to the exam at the specified index from the exam list.
+* Shows all tasks that are linked to the exam at the specified `INDEX` from the exam list.
-* INDEX refers to the index number of the exam shown in the exam list.
+* `INDEX` refers to the index number of the exam shown in the exam list.
-* INDEX must be a positive integer 1, 2, 3, …​
+* `INDEX` must be a positive integer 1, 2, 3, …​
-* If INDEX is non-positive or more than the number of exams in the exam list, an error message will be displayed.
+* If `INDEX` is non-positive or more than the number of exams in the exam list, an error message will be displayed.

 Example:
 `e showt 1` shows a list of all tasks linked to the first exam in the exam list.